armory/docs/content/en/docs/spinnaker-install-admin-guides/upgrade-oss-to-armory.md

 ---
-title: Upgrading Open Source Spinnaker to Armory Spinnaker
+title: Upgrading Open Source Spinnaker to Armory
 weight: 2
 ---

 ## Overview

-Armory Spinnaker is installed with Armory Halyard, very similarly to the way Open Source Spinnaker is installed with Open Source Halyard.
+The Armory platform is installed with the Armory-extended Halyard, very similarly to the way Open Source Spinnaker is installed with Open Source Halyard.
 These are the key differences:

-* Armory Halyard installs Armory Spinnaker; Open Source Halyard installs Open Source Spinnaker.
+* Armory-extended Halyard installs Armory's Enterprise distribution of Spinnaker; Open Source Halyard installs Open Source Spinnaker.
-* Armory Spinnaker versions are one major version ahead of Open Source.
-For example, Armory Spinnaker 2.18.x maps to Open Source Spinnaker 1.18.x.
+* Armory versions are one major version ahead of Open Source.
+For example, Armory 2.18.x maps to Open Source Spinnaker 1.18.x.
-* Armory Spinnaker has an extra subcommand block `hal armory` (mapping to an `armory` block in your `.hal/config`), which controls Armory-specific features.
+* Armory has an extra subcommand block `hal armory` (mapping to an `armory` block in your `.hal/config`), which controls Armory-specific features.

-This guide differentiates between the two by referring to them as Armory Spinnaker and OSS Spinnaker, respectively.
+This guide differentiates between the two by referring to them as Armory and OSS Spinnaker, respectively.

-If you are currently on OSS Spinnaker and interested in upgrading to Armory Spinnaker, you can easily upgrade if you used Halyard to install your Spinnaker cluster.
+If you are currently on OSS Spinnaker and interested in upgrading to Armory, you can easily upgrade if you used Halyard to install your Spinnaker cluster.

 This guide assumes the following:
 * Spinnaker is currently running in Kubernetes